Gehlert

-Gehlert is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Gehlert is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Limburg and Siegen, roughly 2 km south of Hachenburg.
+The municipality lies in the Westerwald between Limburg and Siegen, roughly 2 km south of Hachenburg.
 Gehlert belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1255, Gehlert had its first documentary mention as Geilinrode.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Regular events

-The yearly Whitsun kermis is the highlight of community life.
+The yearly Whitsun kermis is the highlight of municipality life.

 Economy and infrastructure

-Northwest of the community runs Bundesstraße 413 leading from Bendorf (near Koblenz) to Hachenburg.
+Northwest of the municipality runs Bundesstraße 413 leading from Bendorf (near Koblenz) to Hachenburg.
 The nearest Autobahn interchanges are in Siegen, Wilnsdorf and Herborn on the A 45 (Dortmund–Gießen) and also in Mogendorf on the A 3 (Cologne–Frankfurt), some 25 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.